LNER Gresley Classes A1 and A3: Withdrawal

+The prototype locomotive, number 60113 Great Northern, had been rebuilt by Edward Thompson into a virtually new design.
+The first to be withdrawn was 60104 Solario in 1959.
+Otherwise the class remained intact until 1961, and was still operating on express passenger work.
+The last class member to be withdrawn by British Railways was number 60052, Prince Palatine in January 1966.
+60103 Flying Scotsman was withdrawn in 1963, and, after many other owners, has since been preserved at the National Railway Museum in York.

 Preservation

-The sole surviving member of the A3s and A1s is 4472 (60103) Flying Scotsman.
-The locomotive was withdrawn from service with British Railways in 1963 and after being saved from scrap it was sold for preservation to Alan Pegler.
-After overhaul, Scotsman worked a number of railtours, including a non-stop London–Edinburgh run in 1968, the final year of steam traction on British Railways.

-After a much-publicised appeal in 2004, Flying Scotsman was purchased by the National Railway Museum in York and is now part of the National Collection.
+The only example of the Gresley classes A1/A3 in preservation is 4472 (60103) Flying Scotsman.
+The locomotive was withdrawn from service with British Railways in 1963, and, after being saved from scrap, it was sold for preservation to Alan Pegler.
+After overhaul, Scotsman worked a number of railtours, including a famous non-stop London–Edinburgh run in 1968.
+After multiple private owners tried and went bankrupt in attempts to operate it, a much-publicised appeal in 2004 lead to Flying Scotsman being purchased by the National Railway Museum in York and it is now part of the National Collection.
+Scotsman now runs railtours for the NRM and appears at heritage railways around the UK, it is now claimed to be 'the most famous steam locomotive' and has become a symbol of British steam and the railway preservation movement.

-A spare A3 boiler that was fitted to 60041 Salmon Trout and 60097 Humorist, but mainly on Salmon Trout survives at National Railway Museum's National Collection.
-Cylinder parts from Salmon Trout purchased by Alan Pegler still exist to this day, they are a part of Flying Scotsman.
+Preserved parts

+4472 Flying Scotsman uses the cylinder parts and boiler from scrapped sister locomotive 2506 Salmon Trout, which were acquired by Alan Pegler for Scotsman when Salmon Trout was scrapped.
+Similarly, Pegler also bought the tender of 2573 Harvester from British Railways before Harvester was scrapped, saving the tender from scrap.
+It is the tender currently used by Scotsman due to the corridor connection and greater footplate area.

 Models

 Model railway companies Tri-ang, and later Hornby, have produced 'OO'-scale models of both the Gresley A1's and A3's almost continuously since the 1960s.
 In the 2000s, Hornby also produced live steam examples, re-using the chassis from the initial LNER Class A4 models.
 Trix and later Liliput made both loco drive and tender drive versions in 'OO' gauge.
 Although now owned by Bachmann, the models have never been resurrected.
 Other manufacturers have produced models in other scales, such as Minitrix, Graham Farish, and Dapol (N-gauge) and Bassett-Lowke (O-gauge).